controlm/self-conversion-api-community-solutions/Redwood-RunMyJobs/README.md

 ### The Redwood RunMyJobs Conversion example includes:
 * __SampleData.xml__ - Redwood RunMyJobs sample data in XML format.
 * __MappingLogic.xlsx__ - Holds the mapping logic used in this sample to convert from Redwood RunMyJobs data to Control-M data.
-* __ConversionRules.json__ - The Redwood RunMyJobs Conversion Rules json file that holds the Self Converion rules code samples.
+* __Redwood_RunMyJobs_ConversionRules.json__ - The Redwood RunMyJobs Conversion Rules json file that holds the Self Converion rules code samples.
 * __ControlM_Result.xml__ - The Control-M data created by the Self-Conversion when converting the Redwood RunMyJobs sample data using the Redwood RunMyJobs converion rules sample.

 ### XML structure sample: